-Southern Phone is the third largest provider of fixed line services (after Telstra and Optus) and the fourth largest mobile phone provider (after Telstra, Optus and Vodafone) in regional Australia.
-(Research by Review Partners 2012).
+Southern Phone is the second largest provider of fixed line services (after Telstra) and the fourth largest mobile phone provider (after Telstra, Optus and Vodafone) in regional Australia.
+(Research by Review Partners 2013).

 Southern Phone was formed in 2002 to deliver more affordable telecommunications services to the community and now serves a national customer base, from Cape York to Zeehan in Tasmania, from Bega to Broome.